Rose-Petals/TOL-1B/README.md

 <img src="assets/FeatureImportanceGradientBoosting.png" alt="FeatureImportance" width="400" height="400">

-The features that influence the predictions the most are:
+The features that influenced the predictions the most are:
 - Most influential variables:
 - Clients from waitlist
 - Age 10 - 20